 Some years ago we saw all business airlines Maxjet, Silverjet and EOS stir up the market by offering cut-price business class fares across the Atlantic.
 Eventually the financial crisis and heavy competition from major carriers caused them to fail.

-6. Fifth Freedom Routes (try out business and first class cheaply)
+7. Fifth Freedom Routes (try out business class cheaply)

 Fifth freedom routes can be an excellent way to sample first class or business class flight products from major airlines at a reasonable price.